dotnet/orleans/src/Documentation/grains/grain_persistence/relational_storage.md

 In many cases, the servers and databases are hosted by a third party in contractual relation with the client.
 It is not an unusual situation the hosting environment is virtualized and performance fluctuates due to unforeseen factors, such as noisy neighbors or faulty hardware.
 It may not be possible to alter and re-deploy either Orleans binaries (contractual reasons) or even application binaries, but usually it is possible to tweak the database deployment.
-Altering *standard components*, such as Orleans binaries, requires a lenghtier procedure as to what is afforded in a given situation.
+Altering *standard components*, such as Orleans binaries, requires a lengthier procedure as to what is afforded in a given situation.

 #### 3. **Allow one to make use of vendor and version specific abilities**
 Vendors have implemented different extensions and features within their products.
 It is sensible to make use of these features when they are available.